Who they are

 Special Olympics is the world’s largest program for sports training and athletic competition for children and adults with intellectual disabilities, inspiring greatness in more than 5 million athletes in 172 nations worldwide.
 Because of Special Olympics, the world has witnessed the courage, character, dedication, dignity and worth of people with intellectual and developmental disabilities.
 When the Chicago chapter of the Special Olympics launched their 2022 Polar Plunge fundraising campaign, they implemented a Fundraising Hub to track donations from multiple sources in a single location.
 Here’s how they used Qgiv’s Fundraising Hub to simplify the process of tracking funds from multiple sources.

 A fundraising hub is a tool created by Qgiv to track fundraising from multiple sources in a single place.
 Users can track fundraising from individual donation forms, peer-to-peer events, and other sources all on one page to make showing progress toward their overall campaign goals simple and convenient.

-How Special Olympics Chicago uses Qgiv’s Fundraising Hub feature
+How Special Olympics Chicago used Qgiv’s Fundraising Hub feature

-Special Olympics Chicago knows they’ll have registrants from multiple sources for their Polar Plunge event.
-Instead of keeping these three registration options separately and manually totaling the amount raised for their campaign, they use a Fundraising Hub featuring a thermometer that shows the progress to their overall goal.
+Special Olympics Chicago knew they’d have registrants from multiple sources for their Polar Plunge event.
+Instead of keeping these three registration options separate and manually totaling the amount raised for their campaign, they use a Fundraising Hub featuring a thermometer that shows the progress to their overall goal.
 Fundraisers who register for the event and donate or raise funds will see their fundraising progress applied to the overall goal rather than just to the event they registered for.

 This makes their Fundraising Hub a one-stop shop for all of their plungers, and they can track fundraising progress toward their goal using the same page.